-Still, what makes the suite interesting is that it uses no less than four antivirus engines.
-Install it and you can be protected by Bitdefender technology (an excellent commercial engine), Avira (probably the best of the free offerings), and two further engines of Qihoo's own.
+Still, what makes the suite interesting is that it uses no less than five antivirus engines.
+Install it and you can be protected by Bitdefender technology (an excellent commercial engine), Avira (probably the best of the free offerings), and three further engines of Qihoo's own.

-Surprisingly, however, all this bulk didn't weigh down our PC in normal use, with 360 Total Security having minimal effect on system speeds.
-VB100 and AV-Comparatives testing also suggests the suite has little performance impact.
+Surprisingly, however, all this bulk didn't weigh down our PC in normal use, with 360 Total Security having a minimal effect on system speed.

 360 Total Security is far from perfect, and if you're looking for a simple antivirus engine to run alongside other security tools then it'll probably be too much.
-But if detection rates are your top priority then the package is hard to beat.
+But if detection rates are your top priority then the package is a real contender.

 2. Avast Free Antivirus